 There’s no time of year quite like this in New York City…And one of the best ways to get in a festive mood is completely immersing yourself in all of the gorgeous decor around town!
 From restaurants, to lighting displays, to hotels, these NYC locales are the perfect places to get in the holiday spirit.

 - Lillie’s Victorian Establishment, Times Square or Union Square

-“Larger-than-life” snow globes are decorating Times Square, kicking off NYC’s holiday displays!
+Massive Broadway-inspired snow globes are decorating Times Square!
 Head to Times Square now through December 26th to catch the enormous “show globes” set up on Broadway Plaza in Times Square.
-Inspired by Broadway favorites: Dear Evan Hansen, Wicked, Ain’t Too Proud and The Lion King, the wowing installations celebrate the return of Broadway and the beginning of the holiday season.
+Inspired by Broadway favorites: The Lion King, Wicked, and Aladdin (new this year), the wowing installations celebrate the return of Broadway and the beginning of the holiday season.
 Read more here.

 If you’ve been to Chicago you’re likely familiar with the City Winery igloos along the serene Riverwalk.
 Now a tradition in NYC as well, City Winery has brought them back to Rockefeller Plaza for the season!
-The four Winter Domes at Rockefeller Plaza are a great way to warm up this winter if you’re looking to be at the heart of all the holiday buzz.
-Find out more here.
+The Winter Domes at Rockefeller Plaza are a great way to warm up this winter if you’re looking to be at the heart of all the holiday buzz.

 Also published on Medium.